-The handbook is intended to be instructive, not punitive; is based on the principle of positive and preventive discipline (e.g., interventions and skill building); and is aimed at addressing the causes of misbehavior, resolving conflict, meeting students' needs, and keeping students in school.
-Staff members will attempt to resolve disciplinary problems by every means before removing a student from the classroom and/or school.
+The handbook is intended to be instructive, not punitive; is based on the principle of positive and preventive discipline responses (e.g., interventions and skill building); and is aimed at addressing the causes of misbehavior inappropriate behavior, resolving conflict, meeting students' needs, and keeping students in school.
+Staff members will attempt to resolve disciplinary problems inappropriate behavior by every means before removing a student from the classroom and/or school.

-The handbook seeks to clearly define expectations for acceptable behavior, identify the possible consequences of unacceptable behavior, and ensure that discipline when necessary is administered promptly and equitably.
+The handbook seeks to clearly define expectations for acceptable behavior appropriate behavior, identify the possible consequences ofunacceptable inappropriate behavior, and ensure that discipline when necessary is administered promptly and equitably.
 The SSBIH applies to all students, school personnel, parents, and other visitors when on school property or attending a school function.
-School administrators are expected to develop and implement a plan with teachers to ensure that expected behaviors are intentionally taught, modeled, learned, and reviewed to ensure student understanding and success.
+School administrators are expected to develop and implement a plan with teachers to ensure that expected appropriate behaviors are intentionallytaught, modeled, learned, and reviewed to ensure student understanding and success.

-All students are expected to use this handbook as a guide to learn what expected behaviors are, what supports are in place, and what the response to inappropriate behaviors will be.
-The expectations outlined in this handbook will be in effect from the time the student leaves home for school until the time he or she returns home.
-This includes time spent at the bus stop, on the bus, at school-sponsored events, and on school property.
+All students are expected to use this handbook as a guide to learn what expected behaviors are, what supports are in place, and what the response consequences for to inappropriate behaviors will be.
+The expectations outlined in this handbook will be in effect from the time the student leaves home for school until the time they return home.
+This includes time spent at the bus stop, on thebus, at school-sponsored events, and on school property.

-JCPS values our diversity and strives to be inclusive and aware of the cultural differences of our students and staff while providing equitable opportunities and access.
+JCPS values our diversity and strives to be inclusive and aware of the cultural differences of our students and staff whileproviding equitable opportunities and access.

-Research has shown that disparity in suspension rates accounts for as much as one-fifth of the black-white achievement gap (Morris and Perry, 2016).
-Further exclusionary discipline exacerbates such consequences as apathy, anger and disengagement, which in turn increase the likelihood of more disciplinary action.
-When students perceive an unfair distribution of punishment, such as suspension, an environment of anxiety is created, with achievement outcomes decreasing and students reporting less of a sense of belonging (Bottiani, Bradshaw, & Mendelson, 2016; Perry & Morris, 2014).
+Research has shown that disparity in suspension rates accounts for as much as one- fifth of the black-white achievement gap (Morris and Perry, 2016).
+Further exclusionary discipline consequences exacerbates such consequences as apathy, anger and disengagement, whichin turn increase the likelihood of more disciplinary action consequences.
+When students perceive an unfair distribution of punishment, such as suspension, an environment of anxiety is created, with achievement outcomes decreasing and students reporting less of a senseof belonging (Bottiani, Bradshaw, & Mendelson, 2016; Perry & Morris, 2014).